Betsimisaraka/portfolio-gatsby/README.md

   </h3>
 </div>

-This portfolio is made with gatsby.
-I got the template from gatsby and then I modified all of the contents including texts and images.
+This portfolio is made with Gatsby.
+I got the template from Gatsby and then I modified all of the contents including texts and images.

 You can see the list of my projects in the home page and a little bit information about me.
 Projects details page contains the description, screenshots, link to demo and source code.